Aromatherapy for horses, just like humans, uses essential oils to promote relaxation and well-being.

-Carole gives full detail of thirty essential oils for therapeutic use on horses, including application, storage and. most importantly, full handling and safety guidelines.
+Carole gives complete detail of thirty essential oils for therapeutic use on horses, including application, storage and, most importantly, full handling and safety guidelines.

 Aromatherapy for Horses

-You can see the reaction of Raz, in the video below, of how powerful the impact of certain oils can be, when Bryony offers a fennel inhalation.
+You can see the reaction of Raz, in the video below, of how powerful the impact of certain oils can be when Bryony offers a fennel inhalation.

-Nayana Morag became interested in Aromatherapy after travelling the world, on her return to the UK, she became a student of Caroline Ingraham. www.essentialanimals.com
+Nayana Morag became interested in aromatherapy after travelling the world, on her return to the UK, she became a student of Caroline Ingraham. www.essentialanimals.com

-Training in Using Essential Oils for Animals
+Courses and Training in Using Essential Oils for Animals

-Until recent years aromatherapy courses for animals did not exist.
-Aromatherapists who had trained as therapists for humans started developing their techniques in aromatherapy for animals and horses.
+Practitioners who had trained as human therapists started developing their techniques in aromatherapy for animals and horses.